ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.dotnet.markdown

 ---

-{PANEL: Check for Session Changes}
+{PANEL: Check for Session Changes }

 * The session's advanced property `HasChanges` indicates whether any entities were added, modified, or deleted within the session.